 Temporomandibular Joint Dysfunction (TMJ) has become an increasingly common complaint in general, otherwise healthy, populations.
-Symptoms of TMJ dysfunction in Oakbrook Terrace and Hinsdale can appear with no obvious underlying cause, or they can occur because of clear trauma such as a car accident or injury.
+Symptoms of TMJ dysfunction in Oakbrook Terrace can appear with no obvious underlying cause, or they can occur because of clear trauma such as a car accident or injury.
 These symptoms may include:

 - Pain in the face, ears, and jaw

 - Pain when chewing/moving jaw

 - Jaw clicking (popping/snapping) when chewing or yawning

 - Jaw locking / change in bite

 - Jaw pain after dental implants or bone grafts